Idaho Social Work Licensure Requirements

 The clinical social work candidate has, quantitatively, the same requirement as others who are vying for independent status: 3,000 hours.
 However, the experience is quantitatively different.
 1,750 hours must involve direct client contact in clinical social work.
 The remaining 1,250 hours should be in assessment, diagnosis, and other areas as appropriate.

 The LCSW candidate also has more, and different, paperwork.
 The candidate must work under an approved supervision plan and then submit the plan to the Board before commencing -- this will ensure that the candidate is working under conditions that are acceptable to the Board.

 At least 50% of the supervision hours must be with a clinical social worker who has met training and experience requirements and is registered with the Board.
 The remaining supervision may be provided by other mental health professionals with appropriate licensing.
-A master social worker who needs to locate a clinical counselor/ supervisor may use the advanced search function of the license search on the Board site.
+A master social worker who needs to locate a clinical counselor/ supervisor can find a list on the Board site.